GET YOUR FREE CONSULTATION NOW:

 There is also Currently Not Collectible (CNC) status.
 This does not erase your debt, but it puts collection efforts on pause if you are dealing with serious financial hardship.

-Let us remind you of one thing again: filing and not paying is far better than not filing at all.
+Filing and not paying is far better than not filing at all.
 Filing stops the worst penalties and shows the IRS that you are willing to cooperate, which goes a long way if you ever need to request relief.

 Can You Go to Jail for Not Filing Taxes for 3 Years?